 - Regulations in steps 1 and 2 apply.
 If entering Poland from a high-rabies country, step 3 applies.

 - A licensed veterinarian must complete the Annex IV form for Poland within 10 days of entry.
+(Note: new form is required if issued by a licensed veterinarian after August 31, 2016.)
 If your pet is traveling from the United States or Canada, the veterinarian must be accredited by the USDA or CFIA respectively and the Annex IV form must be endorsed by the local USDA (United States) or CFIA (Canada) office.
 This form is good for transports of 5 or less animals. (see item 5 if you are traveling with more than 5 pets.)

 Traveling to Poland from another EU Member State: